MattSegal/devblog/content/self-study-mindset-enthusiasm.md

 A note on "practice".
 I said that it's important for a beginner, and suggested that writing a lot of code is good practice.
 I think that's mostly true, but there are some things you can do to get better faster:

 - Deliberately try out new skills and techniques in your work: "in this project, I'm going to try the 'object oriented' style I just learned".
+In another project you might try the "functional style".
 - Re-visit your old projects and think about how/if you could make them better with your new skills.
 You'll learn a lot by trying to read the code you wrote a month ago.
 - Try to get some feedback on your code from more experienced developers.